Package Leaflet: Information for the User

 Pediatric population

-Gynovin is only indicated after menarche (appearance of the first period).
+Gynovin is only indicated after menarche (first period).

 Geriatric population

-Gynovin is contraindicated in women with severe liver dysfunction.
+Gynovin is contraindicated in women with severe hepatic disorders.

-Gynovin has not been specifically studied in patients with renal dysfunction.
-There are no available data to suggest a change in treatment in this population of patients.
+Gynovin has not been specifically studied in patients with renal impairment.
+There are no available data suggesting a change in treatment in this patient population.

-All women taking combined hormonal contraceptives are at a higher risk of developing blood clots in the veins (venous thromboembolism (VTE)) or blood clots in the arteries (arterial thromboembolism (ATE)).
-For more detailed information on the different risks of taking combined hormonal contraceptives, see section2 “What you need to know before starting Gynovin”.
+All women who take combined hormonal contraceptives are at a higher risk of developing blood clots in the veins (venous thromboembolism (VTE)) or blood clots in the arteries (arterial thromboembolism (ATE)).
+For more detailed information on the different risks of taking combined hormonal contraceptives, see section 2 "What you need to know before taking Gynovin".

-Side effects are listed in order of decreasing severity within each frequency range.
+Side effects are listed in decreasing order of severity within each frequency interval.

 Very common: May affect more than 1 in 10 people